-Members of the HMDT Youth programmes and HMD Youth Board have contributed questions to ask Martin Stern MBE which will feature in a short film.
-The film is currently in production.
+Members of the HMDT Youth programmes and HMD Youth Board have contributed questions to ask Dr Martin Stern MBE, a survivor of the Holocaust, about his experiences.

 Read about Martin Stern's experiences below.